maidsafe/sn_testnet_tool/README.md

 ## Teardown

 When you're finished with the testnet, run `just clean <name>`.
 This will destroy the EC2 instances, delete the Terraform workspace, remove the key pair on EC2 and delete the Ansible inventory files.

+## Development

+This section provides information and guidelines on making contributions.

+The automation is implemented using these tools:

+* A Justfile with targets written in Bash
+* Terraform
+* Ansible

+Terraform is used to create the infrastructure and Ansible is used to provision it.
+Terraform has some basic provisioning capability, but it's clunky to use; we therefore opt for Ansible for provisioning, since it was designed for that purpose.

+The `Justfile` targets coordinate the use of both the tools.

+### Terraform

+The Terraform setup is really simple.
+We use two different modules: one for AWS and one for Digital Ocean.
+The modules follow the [standard module structure](https://cloud.google.com/docs/terraform/best-practices-for-terraform#module-structure), with a `main.tf` and a `variables.tf`.

+We define the EC2 instances/droplets in `main.tf` and things like the sizes of VMs in `variables.tf`.
+For AWS, the EC2 instances are intended to be deployed to an existing VPC.
+For that reason, we need to provide a subnet ID and a security group ID.
+This infrastructure is defined elsewhere, because in this repository we only want to deal with the creation of a testnet.

+### Ansible

+To provide an extremely brief introduction to Ansible, it is a mature tool whose purpose is to provision and manage groups of servers.
+It uses an SSH connection to apply what it calls a 'playbook' to a list of hosts.
+A playbook is a list of tasks or roles, where a role is also just a list of tasks.
+Roles are somewhat analogous to classes in object oriented programming: they can be defined once and re-used in multiple playbooks.
+Tasks are things like installing packages, creating directories, copying files and so on.
+They are implemented as Python modules.
+Playbooks, roles and tasks are defined in YAML.
+The servers that playbooks are applied to are provided using inventory.
+The inventory can be a static list of IPs/DNS names, or it can be generated dynamically by examining things like the tags applied to the EC2 instaces or droplets.

+In our case, we have two main playbooks: one for the genesis node and the other for the remaining nodes.
+They are almost identical, but differ in that the genesis and remaining nodes need slightly different setups.
+Both playbooks use the `node` role, which uses a Jinja template to define a service definition for running `safenode`.

+There are some other utility playbooks for things like retrieving logs from the servers.